vidister/gimp-web/content/news/2016-05-05 Tutorials Revamp.md

 [cool]: https://www.w3.org/Provider/Style/URI.html

 This means that if there were any links to the previous tutorials they will still work.
-They are still there at the same URL they always always had.
+They are still at the same URL they had always been.
 What we _did_ change was the listing of [tutorials on the index page][tuts]:

 [www.gimp.org/tutorials/][tuts]